 JavaScript’s prototypal inheritance has always been a bit of a brain-bender, with a whole family tree of libraries that provide a cleaner syntax for classical inheritance on top of JavaScript’s prototypes: Base2, Prototype.js, JS.Class, etc. The libraries provide syntactic sugar, but the built-in inheritance would be completely usable if it weren’t for a couple of small exceptions: it’s awkward to call super (the prototype object’s implementation of the current function), and it’s awkward to correctly set the prototype chain.

-Instead of repetitively attaching functions to a prototype, CoffeeScript provides a basic class structure that allows you to name your class, set the superclass, assign prototypal properties, and define the constructor, in a single assignable expression.
+structure that allows you to name your class, set the superclass, assign prototypal properties, and define the constructor, in a single assignable expression.

 Constructor functions are named, to better support helpful stack traces.
-In the first class in the example below, this.constructor.name is "Animal".
+In the first class in the example below, this.constructor.name is "Animal"

 class Animal